AI-4-SE/White-Box-Performance-Influence-Models/INSTALL.md

 ## Installation

-For reproduction of our results, we provide a description for a manual setup showing the steps to perform on a Linux-based operating system to repoduce the results of this work.
+For reproduction of our results, we provide a description for a manual setup showing the steps using a Linux-based operating system to repoduce the results of this work.
+Before installing we refer to the `REQUIREMENTS.md` to see whether the respective setup meets the requirements.

-To run the provided python scripts please install the `requirements.txt` fom the `supplementary-website/code/` folder.
+To run the provided python scripts please install the `requirements.txt` from the `supplementary-website/code/` folder.

 **Profiling a System**